Madhukaran/WebRTC/README.md

 # WebRTC
 Trying out the New WebRTC p2p networks.Learning What is WebRTC and How well we can Use that.

+# Checklists
+- [x] Check there is a connection stable on the iceconnction State

 # Server
 ```js
 const localConnection = new RTCPeerConnection()